Runaway Traveller

 An Holafly Plans subscription is a great if you’re traveling long term.

 You pay a flat monthly rate for global connection wherever you go.
 Choose from an Unlimited Plan or the Light Plan with 25 GBs/month for $50.
-They’re also working on a higher tier option with more perks — I’ll keep you posted.
-(Internet on planes would be life changing, right?!)
+They also have the “Always On” perk, which gives you 1GB per month, even after you cancel your plan.

 Pop my code RUNAWAYTRAVELLER in the promo box when you check out for 10% off every month for your first year.